This post contains affiliate links.

-- Multiple uses: Can be attached to any standard gardening or water hose to provide healthier drinking water and cleaner water overall.
-Great...
+- MULTIPLE USES: This product can be attached to any standard gardening or drinking water hose to provide healthier, cleaner drinking water....

 It might surprise you to hear that sanitizing your water system will help keep your pump running longer.
 One of the leading pump manufactures states that premature pump failure and poor performance are frequently caused by a lack of sanitizing.

 Scale build up on the diaphragm and valves can cause low flow and leak back issues.
 Sanitizing your water system before storing your RV and before the first use of the season will help keep your pump running for a long time.

 Having issues with the water pump in your RV?
 Here are some common issues and possible fixes.

 RV water pumps tend to be a bit noisy due to the nature of their pulsating.
 That being said if you pump sounds noisier than it used to there are a few things you can check.